0xr3ngar/cherri/README.md

 1. **Search Phase:**
    - **Without `--label`**: Searches for merged PRs with the specified emoji in the title
    - **With `--label`**: Searches for merged PRs with the specified label (ignores titles)
+   - Parses the `--since` time period (supports complex formats like '1w3d4h', '7d', or '2' for months)
-   - Filters PRs merged within the specified timeframe (default: 1 month)
+   - Filters PRs merged within the specified timeframe

 2. **Selection Phase:**
    - **Interactive mode** (`-i`): Opens checkbox interface to select specific PRs